Finding a solution to India’s century-old water row

 The dispute over the sharing of Cauvery River water has been simmering between the two southern Indian states Tamil Nadu and Karnataka for over a century.
 It took an ugly turn last week when violence erupted in Karnataka’s capital Bengaluru touted as India’s ‘Silicon City’.
 Those behind the violence were not genuine stakeholders but goons unleashed by parties and chauvinistic fringe organizations.
 Left to politicians, the Cauvery water problem will continue to fester.
-To find a lasting solution to it, the disputing parties should encourage initiatives like Cauvery Family which has sought a formula for sharing distress in water deficient years.
+To find a lasting solution, the disputing parties should encourage initiatives like the Cauvery Family which has sought a formula for sharing distress in water deficient years.

-BENGALURU–India’s software hub and the capital of the southern state of Karnataka was convulsed in violence last week, forcing authorities to impose curfew to bring the situation under control.
+BENGALURU — India’s software hub and the capital of the southern state of Karnataka was convulsed in violence last week, forcing authorities to impose curfew to bring the situation under control.

-This and the shutdown of all economic activity for at least 2-3 days is said to have cost the economy around Rs200,000 million ($2,989 million), according to the Associated Chamber of Commerce, an industry watchdog.
+This and the shutdown of all economic activity for at least 2-3 days is said to have cost the economy around Rs200,000 million (US$3 million), according to the Associated Chamber of Commerce, an industry watchdog.
 Importantly, it is likely to have damaged Bengaluru’s brand image as India’s ‘Silicon City.’

-The violence erupted over the sharing of the water of the roughly 765-kilometer-long River Cauvery, which originates in Karnataka’s Coorg district and flows through southern Karnataka and Tamil Nadu before emptying itself into the Bay of Bengal.
+The violence erupted over the sharing of the water of the roughly 765-kilometer-long River Cauvery, which originates in Karnataka’s Coorg district and flows through southern Karnataka and Tamil Nadu before emptying into the Bay of Bengal.

 On September 5, India’s Supreme Court ordered the Karnataka government to release 15,000 cubic feet of water per second (cusecs) from the Cauvery to Tamil Nadu, the lower riparian state, every day for ten days.
 The ruling prompted protests in Karnataka.